 Another argument against this view is the fact that the Zealots continuously defiled the Temple from the beginning of the Jewish War in A.D.
 66 until the fall of Jerusalem in A.D.
 70. Given the fact that the Zealots desecrated the Temple with murder and various diverse lawless acts over the course of roughly four years, at which point amidst all these abominable acts were the people supposed to drop everything and flee as Jesus warned in vs. 17 and 18?
 Similarly, if the zealot’s lawless deeds are the abomination that causes desolation, this interpretation of the abomination of desolation in Matthew 24:15 conflicts with its synoptic equivalent in Luke 21:20.
 In Luke 21:20-21 Jesus says to drop everything and flee when they “see Jerusalem being surrounded by armies” If someone is told to drop everything and flee it does not make sense to have two temporally disparate signs–zealots in the Temple vs. armies outside.

 Having addressed the fact that the abomination that causes desolation was not the Zealot murders in the Temple, it is actually true that the abomination that causes desolation is (in a way) the sin that caused the desolation of Jerusalem.
 When the Romans worshiped the ensigns in the Temple these soldiers unwittingly enacted the sin for which the Jews had been punished at the end of the age in a theatrical manner.
-One of the main ensigns was the numina legionum which was the image of the emperor in the shape of a large circular medallion which looked just like a large Roman coin held aloft on a pole.
-It was the wealthy Jews of Jerusalem who killed the saints and the prophets in order to avoid a financially disastrous war of independence from Rome that would invariably leave them penniless (1 Ti 6:10; Jn 11:47-50; 19:12; Mt 2:1-3, Lk 19:27; Jm 2:1-7; 5:1-6; Lk 11:39, 16:13-15).
+Hung on the Roman ensigns were large images of the emperor in the shape of a large circular medallion which looked just like a large Roman coin held aloft on a pole.
+1 Timothy 6:10 says it is “the love of money that is the root of all [Israel’s] evil.”
+And that is true as it was the rich Jews of Jerusalem who killed Jesus, the saints and the prophets to avoid a financially disastrous war of independence from Rome which threatened to destroy Jerusalem and leave them penniless from pillaging and destruction of property (1 Ti 6:10; Jn 11:47-50; 19:12; Mt 2:1-3, Lk 19:27; Jm 2:1-7; 5:1-6; Lk 11:39, 16:13-15).
 (See Revelation 13: A Preterist Commentary.)
 The fact that the wealthy Jewish elite killed Jesus and the saints in order to remain rich means that money (the mark of the beast) is their true God.
-The Romans unwittingly enacted this sin when they worshiped large money-shaped idols in the Jewish Temple.
+The fact that the Jews killed the saints (the abomination that caused Israel’s desolation) for money is another point that bolsters the notion that the AOD is the worship of the coin-shaped images in the Temple.
+As the Romans unwittingly enacted Israel’s ultimate sin defined in 1 Timothy 6:10 when they worshiped these large money-shaped idols in the Jewish Temple.
 Thus when the Romans worshiped the ensigns, this abomination was a theatrical symbol of the ultimate ABOMINATION THAT CAUSED THE DESOLATION of Jerusalem.